Esperance Senior High School

-Esperance Senior High School is a comprehensive public high day and boarding school, located in Esperance, a regional centre 780 km southeast of Perth, Western Australia.
+Esperance Senior High School (ESHS) is a comprehensive public high day and boarding school, located in Esperance, a regional centre 780 km southeast of Perth, Western Australia.

 The school farm 35 km north of the town, produces grain, sheep and cattle on a commercial basis.
 A Pre-Vocational Rural Skills program and a Year 11 and 12 Primary Industry Studies Vocational Education and Training (VET) course are currently provided for students at the School Farm.
 There is also a farm demonstration block on the school site where lower school agricultural subjects are offered to students.
 The farm program allows educational programs for agricultural studies and equine studies.

-The Esperance Community Education Campus (ECEC) is a further dimension of the school, representing a federation of the High School, the Esperance Senior High School Education Support Centre, the Vocational Training and Education Centre and the Esperance Residential College.
+The Esperance Senior High School campus (previously Esperance Community Education Campus) hosts several partner services on school grounds including Esperance Education Support Centre, and Esperance Residential College.
+With South Regional TAFE located within walking distance of the high school.